Former vicar sentenced for fraud in Liverpool Crown Court

 In this case, one of the Respondent’s arguments in relation to the tribunal’s jurisdiction was that the police had investigated the complaint against him and decided to take no action.
 Noting the different standards of proof in civil [i.e. CDM] and criminal actions, the tribunal therefore held that the decision not to prosecute under the criminal law could not be determinative of the matter as far as a complaint under the Measure was concerned.

 The Guidance on crematorium funerals was produced, in part a response to Re Hawthorne and associated requests for clarification of the legal position on retired clergy and self-supporting ministers.
-Following similar requests from hospital chaplains, on 24 February 2015, the Remuneration and Conditions of Service Committee (RACSC), of the Archbishops’ Council circulated Guidance for Church of England Hospital Chaplains, Incumbents, Diocesan Boards of Finance, and Hospital Trusts in relation to Funeral Services and Church of England Parochial Fees to the chaplaincy network
+Following similar requests from hospital chaplains, on 24 February 2015, the Remuneration and Conditions of Service Committee (RACSC), of the Archbishops’ Council circulated Guidance for Church of England Hospital Chaplains, Incumbents, Diocesan Boards of Finance, and Hospital Trusts in relation to Funeral Services and Church of England Parochial Fees to the chaplaincy network.
+FAQs are also available.

 It is perhaps significant that in the case of Michael Fry, the CPS and police “struggled to understand” the issues involved.
 One suspects that those not versed in the workings of the Church and ecclesiastical law would experience similar difficulties, although since the issue of new guidance by the Church in 2015, the situation should be clearer to all.